 SENATOR DURBIN: You have recently announced something that is called Messenger Kids.
 Facebook created an app allowing kids between the ages of 6 and 12 to send video and text messages through Facebook as an extension of their parent's account.
 You have cartoonlike stickers, and other features designed to appeal to little kids — first-graders, kindergartners.

 On January 30th, the Campaign for Commercial-Free Childhood and lots of other child development organizations warned Facebook.
-They pointed to a wealth of research demonstrating the excessive use of digital devices and social media is harmful to kids, and argued that young children simply are not ready to handle social media accounts at age 6.
-In addition, their concerns about data that is being gathered about these kids.
+They pointed to a wealth of research demonstrating that excessive use of digital devices and social media is harmful to kids, and argued that young children simply are not ready to handle social media accounts at age 6.
+In addition, there are concerns about data that is being gathered about these kids.

 Now, there are certain limits of the law, we know.
 There's a Children's Online Privacy Protection Act.
-What guarantees can you give us the note data from Messenger Kids is or will be collected or shared with those of might violate that law?
+What guarantees can you give us that no data from Messenger Kids is or will be collected or shared with those that might violate that law?